csusbdt/app594/SETUP.md

 Go to https://developers.facebook.com/apps and create a new app named app594d.

-For the app display name, use "App 594 Development Version."
+For the app display name, use "App 594d."

 For the app namespace, use `app-five-ninety-four-d`.